oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can You get a Speeding Ticket Dismissed in Oklahoma?

 Yes.
 Before trial, Oklahoma provides several ways for a violator to get a ticket dismissed if eligible.
 For example, the court may dismiss an eligible speeding ticket if the violator enrolls in driver improvement school.
-The individual is only eligible if they have not taken the court-approved driving course within three years, and the ticket is not due.
-Although the court will dismiss the ticket in this case, the violator must pay an administrative fee and bear the costs of attending driving school.
+The individual is usually eligible if they have not taken the court-approved driving course within three years, and the ticket is not due.
+Although the court usually dismisses the ticket in this case, the violator is usually required to pay an administrative fee and bear the costs of attending driving school.

 What Happens if You Plead Guilty to a Traffic Ticket in Oklahoma?